Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 Best coconut oil for hair

-It is an oil, so how much you need and what effect it will have on your locks will be best determined by what kind of hair you have.
-Coconut oil is quite absorbent, but it might still weigh down finer hair or be too oily for naturally oily hair.
-Dry, curly or kinky hair will be better able to use coconut oil as a leave-in treatment.Shop hair oil
+Coconut oil is quite absorbent, but it can potentially weigh down finer hair.
+Dry, curly or kinky hair can better handle coconut oil as a leave-in treatment.Shop hair oil

 How to make a deep hair treatment with coconut oil